vyshuks/vyshuks.github.io/_posts/2022-12-12-Brief-outline-of-Reactjs.md

 [`createElement`](https://beta.reactjs.org/apis/react/createElement) lets you create a React element.
 [`createRoot`](https://beta.reactjs.org/apis/react-dom/client/createRoot#createroot) help us to create a React root for displaying content inside a browser DOM element
-And `render` method help us to display the  rect elemnts into root node or container.
+And `render` method help us to display the  rect elements into root node or container.

 Link to the above code can be found [here](https://github.com/vyshuks/learn-react/tree/main/01).